 What are apprenticeship standards?

-The new standards were introduced as part of the Government's major apprenticeship reforms.
-The standards represent a shift from assessing to learning and put employers in control.
+The government introduced standards as part of major reforms of apprenticeships.
+The standards are designed to shift focus from assessing onto learning, and put employers in control.

-1. We've already mentioned the major change: the shift from assessing to learning.
+1. The biggest change is the shift from assessing to learning.
 Instead of continually assessing learners, assessors will be more like tutors or mentors – planning activities, sending feedback and supporting apprentices until the EPA.
 The EPAO will then be responsible for assessing the apprentice.
 Find out more about the changing role of the assessor here.

 3. The standards include a 20% off-the-job training requirement.
-This means providers and employers need to work together to plan learning activities outside of the apprentice's normal working duties.
-Off-the-job training is mandatory, so it needs to be properly organised and recorded.
+This means providers and employers need to work together to plan learning activities which take place outside of the apprentice's normal working duties.
+Off-the-job training is mandatory and will be audited, so it needs to be properly organised and recorded.

-4. In the standards, modules can be weighted differently so mentors may need to focus their delivery on key areas.
+4. Depending on the standards within each industry, modules can be weighted differently, so mentors may need to focus their delivery on priority areas.

 5. Apprentices are now graded according to their performance in the EPA.
-This means mentors will need to work closely with their learners to get the most out of them – planning activities to coach borderline apprentices, and stretch and challenge high achievers.
+Mentors should work closely with their learners to fulfil their potential planning activities to coach ‘borderline’ apprentices, while stretching and challenging high achievers.

-6. A series of higher and degree apprenticeships has been released alongside the new standards.
-These high-level qualifications work in a similar way to all other standards, but the apprentice will spend 20% of their time studying at university.
-Providers will need to adapt their delivery to high-level learning and work closely with HEIs to manage apprentices on and off the job.
+6. A series of higher and degree apprenticeships has been released alongside the standards.
+These high-level qualifications work in a similar way to traditional apprenticeships but include a requirement that learners spend 20% of their time studying at university as standard.
+Providers will need to adapt their delivery to high-level learning and work closely with Higher Education institutions (HEIs) to manage apprentices on and off the job.

 Want to see a real-life apprenticeship standard?
 Download our apprenticeship standard template to see exactly how the standards are set out.